kcodeg123/DevBoxPoC/customVMImage/README.md

 > Microsoft Dev Box behaves differently depending how you attach your gallery:
 > * When you use the Azure portal to attach the gallery to your dev center, the Dev Box service creates the necessary role assignments automatically after you attach the gallery.
-This is the option chosen for this PoC.
+This is the option chosen for this tutorial.
 > * When you use the Azure CLI to attach the gallery to your dev center, you must manually create the Windows 365 service principal and the dev center's managed identity role assignments before you attach the gallery.
 More details [here](https://learn.microsoft.com/en-us/azure/dev-box/how-to-configure-azure-compute-gallery#assign-roles).

 ## Step 6 - Create the Dev Box Definition & Project